Step Up To Wage$ RI

 A child care center must agree to provide verification of an applicant’s employment status and wages and agree not to use participation in the program to offset normal wage increases.
 The center is not responsible for providing the salary supplement should funding no longer be available.

-Hard-copy transcripts and other academic records are considered “official” when they arrive in a sealed, stamped, official envelope with the seal and any other security feature intact.
-Electronic transcripts are considered “official” when we receive them from a secure site formally linked to the sending institution or testing service.
+Hard-copy transcripts are considered “official” when they arrive in a sealed, stamped, official envelope with the seal and any other security feature intact.
+Electronic transcripts are considered “official” when we receive them from a secure site.
+Transcripts must come from a regionally accredited college or university.
+Copies of degrees and unofficial transcripts are not accepted.
+Internet transcripts cannot be accepted unless sent directly from the college to the Step Up to WAGE$ staff.
+A copy of a CDA Certificate is accepted.
+Workshops and Professional Development training hours are not acceptable documentation.